giantswarm/aws-admission-controller/README.md

 Mutating Webhook:

+- In an `AWSCluster` resource, the AWS Operator Version is defaulted based on the `Release` CR if it is not set.
 - In an `AWSCluster` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.
 - In an `AWSCluster` resource, the Credential Secret is defaulted if it is not set.
 - In an `AWSCluster` resource, the Region is defaulted if it is not set.